[The Korean Dilemma] Foreign domestic workers: Yay or nay?

 In places like Singapore, Hong Kong and the United Arab Emirates, live-in helpers from countries with low incomes such as the Philippines can be hired at much lower wages.

-Rep. Cho Jung-hun and 10 other legislators who proposed the bill say they expect migrant domestic workers to relieve working parents’ housework burden, prevent women’s careers from being interrupted and help lift the world's lowest fertility rate.
+Rep. Cho Jung-hun and 10 other legislators who proposed the bill expect migrant domestic workers will relieve working parents’ housework burden, prevent women’s careers from being interrupted and help lift the world's lowest fertility rate.

 Critics of the bill say that instead of bringing in foreign workers at lower wages, the country should address more fundamental problems, like improving its work culture to become more family-friendly.
-One way to do this is to provide parents of young children with more options, such as flexible work hours, that enable them to balance work and childcare responsibilities.
+One way to do this is to expand options for parents of young children such as flexible work hours, which is currently offered in only a fraction of workplaces.

 That's certainly something Korea should work towards.